Levy Recovery

 To get the ball rolling you’ll need to have registered as a levy-paying employer and set up your Apprenticeship Service (AS) account.

 Then it’s a question of working with your training provider to plan your apprenticeship scheme and to profile monthly and annual recovery values.
-At the Apprenticeship College, our planning culminates in an Apprenticeship Blueprint that:
+At the Apprenticeship College, our planning culminates in a Development Plan that:

 • describes the skill set (s) that you want your staff to improve